AYadrov/FPGuard/README.md

 ## Usage

 FPGuard is a python based framework.
-The main function is available is `src/fpguard.py` The `--help` command clarifies all the supporting arguments.
+The main function is in `src/fpguard.py` The `--help` command clarifies all the supporting arguments.

 ### Example 1